 Use the resources on the Web (see the navigation bar on the left for some resources) to learn about requirements, rules and procedures and find class options.

 Know your deadlines.

 Read the Important Term Dates and Deadlines page and check your 'Check Registration Times & Status' page in Voyager BEFORE each term begins.

-Don't forget to 'Submit' your changes!
+'Submit' your changes!

 When you make changes on the Voyager "Add/Drop Classes" page, including selecting the waiting list option, always click on the "Submit" button to send your changes to the data system.
 Review the results on the screen carefully and take action on any errors.

 Check your schedule in Voyager every time you make a class change, at the beginning of classes each term, and on the last day of the add/drop period (fifth day of the term).
 Be sure to look at meeting times and instructors to make sure you are in the intended section.
 If you are on the waitlist for a course it will appear on your schedule with a rank number.
 Being on a waitlist is NOT the same as being registered for a class.

 Check your degree summary and future schedule after grades are posted every term.